 I’ve changed my mind.
+Maybe there was hope for something better.
 I’ve decided that there is something more than infinite sadness and so I want to share my journey of hope with you.

 Am I crazy?
 Probably.
 Is it ‘all in my head’?
 Absolutely, that’s where my brain resides.
 Is it easy?
-No, it’s damn hard, but living this way is so much more fulfilling than the life I barely existed in over years past.
+No, it’s damn hard.

 And finally a few things you just need to know about me: